AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings/advanced-settings.md

 >[!NOTE]
 >
 >When you select a subfolder without selecting its parent, the parent folder does not display a partial or mixed selection indicator.
 This is intentional.
 Because a parent folder can itself contain content, not just subfolders.
 Selecting a parent folder means "include all content in this folder and everything beneath it."
 A partial indicator would suggest the parent folder's own content is partially included, which would be misleading.
 If you want to filter by a specific subfolder only, select that subfolder directly.
-If you want all content in a parent folder and its subfolders, select the parent folder.-->
+If you want all content in a parent folder and its subfolders, select the parent folder.
+-->

 ### When to use a hierarchical folder structure